filecoin-project/specs/src/algorithms/post/election_post.md

 As stated above, a miner is incentivized to repeat this process at every block time in order to check whether they were elected leaders (see <<sref expected_consensus>>).
 The rationality assumption made by ElectionPoSt is thus that storing files continuously and earning block rewards accordingly will be more profitable to miners than regenerating data at various epochs to sporadically participate in leader election.

-At every epoch, each miner will challenge a portion of sectors `numSectorsSampled` from their `Proving Set` at random, according to some `ElectionPoStSamplingRate` with each sector being issued K PoSt challenges (coverage may not be perfect).
+At every epoch, each miner will challenge a portion of sectors `numSectorsSampled` from their `Proving Set` at random, according to some `ElectionPoStSampleRate` with each sector being issued K PoSt challenges (coverage may not be perfect).

 By proving access to the challenged range of nodes (i.e. merkle tree leaf from the committed sector) in the sector, the miner can generate a set of valid ChallengeTickets in order to check them as part of leader election in EC (in order to find the winning tickets).
 The winning tickets will be stored on the block and used to generate a PoSt (using a SNARK).
 A block header will thus contain a number of “winning” PoStCandidates (each containing a partialTicket, SectorID and other elements, used to verify the leader election) and a PostProof generated from the ChallengeTickets.